Search for a course

 Established in 1862 and is the oldest, independent animal protection organisation in Norway.
 Their main objective is to rescue, rehabilitate and re-home animals in distress.
 The centre accommodates between 30 – 60 cats at any given time.
 They also run a number of cat feeding stations for wild, stray cats and through our network of foster homes and help animals in need of special attention.
 Contact to help as a volunteer.

 Association for Nature (WOLF) Poland:

 Is a non-profit organisation, dedicated to conservation of mammals, particularly carnivores, and their habitats.
 Their mission is to protect endangered species and preserve their habitats.
-They are aiming to became a centre of excellence in research and education on carnivores and their habitats, working to achieve best practice in their conservation and management in Poland and abroad.
+They are aiming to become a centre of excellence in research and education on carnivores and their habitats, working to achieve best practice in their conservation and management in Poland and abroad.
 Individuals interested in mammal ecology and conservation are invited to volunteer to assist them in the study of wolves, lynx, medium size carnivores and bats.
 Volunteers should be able to stay for at least two months, during which time you will carry out fieldwork involving spending days (and sometimes nights) in the mountains.
-Duties may include: searching for and collecting/recording different evidences of carnivore species e.g. tracks, scats, scent-marking; snow-tracking in the winter season and conducting transects through the forest in the vegetation season; observation of animal dens and searching for new dens, etc.
+Duties may include: searching for and collecting/recording different evidence of carnivore species e.g. tracks, scats, scent-marking; snow-tracking in the winter season and conducting transects through the forest in the vegetation season; observation of animal dens and searching for new dens, etc.

 Animais de Rua, Portugal:

 This project does not have a physical space of its own.
-Instead, their work consists of capturing and neutering of stray animals and then returning them to their familiar grounds.
+Instead, their work consists of capturing and neutering stray animals and then returning them to their familiar grounds.
 Contact to assist as a volunteer with driving, trapping and fostering animals.

 Amigos dos Gatos do Algarve (AGA), Portugal: